 Unfortunately, many of us run on fast-release, high GI carbs such as those found in most breakfast cereals, bread and rice which don’t trigger the satiety hormones that leave us feeling full – part of why you could be feeling tired, lethargic and irritable by mid-afternoon.

-What to eat for breakfast and lunch so you won’t get 3.30itis:
+Here's what to eat for breakfast and lunch so you won’t feel food cravings.

 |FOOD GROUP||Healthy Breakfast Bowl|

 |Bread & Cereals||40g high-fibre cereal (e.g. All Bran or muesli)|

 |Dairy||1 cup low-fat milk or 175g low-fat yoghurt|